pulumi/docs/quickstart/reading.md

 ## Pulumi CLI

-The `pulumi` CLI supports creating, configuring and updating Pulumi program environments.
+The `pulumi` CLI supports creating, configuring and updating Pulumi stacks.

-An __environment__ represents a running Pulumi program.  `pulumi env init` creates a new Pulumi environment for the program in the working directory.
-Multiple environments can be managed in a single program directory, and you can see all environments with `pulumi env ls`.
+An __stack__ represents a running Pulumi program.  `pulumi stack init` creates a new Pulumi stack for the program in the working directory.
+Multiple stacks can be managed in a single program directory, and you can see all environments with `pulumi stack ls`.

 Each environment has an associated set of __config__.
 The config is a set of key value pairs which are available to your Pulumi program.